The stock market gets a lot of attention, especially these days when it’s been on a mostly upward run.

-When it's on the upswing, some people may feel they are missing out, especially with interest rates on regular savings accounts so low.
-On the other hand, just a decade ago, the headlines surrounding the stock market weren’t all that sanguine.
+When it's on the upswing, some people may feel they are missing out, especially with interest rates on regular savings accounts relatively low.
+On the other hand, there are down days — sometimes lots of them.
 The stock market does involve risk and there’s no guarantee that money invested in it will grow.
 Indeed, an investment could disappear.

 How do people strike a balance?

 Some turn to the long-term strategy of “dollar-cost averaging.”
 That’s where investors purchase stocks at regular intervals in fixed dollar amounts.
 The math behind this practice reduces the average purchase price of the stocks in the portfolio, regardless of which direction the market is moving.
 That’s because as the price of a particular stock rises, fewer units are bought.
 And if the price goes down, the reverse is true.

 Let’s take a hypothetical example of dollar-cost average investing.
 Say an investor wants to put $120 into a particular company’s stock each month.
 If the stock cost $30 per share the first month, the investor would get four shares.
 If the price drops to $20 the next month, the investor gets six shares.
 If, in the third month, the stock price rises to $40, the investor gets three shares.

 After three months, then, the investor would have 13 shares, but would have only paid an average price of roughly $27.